 The WFU Center for International Studies links to a wide range of programs and actively works to find the right opportunity for each student.

-When applying to Wake Forest, we encourage students interested in studio art to submit an “Arts Supplement” portfolio.
 The Presidential Scholarship in Art is available to entering first-year students, application due December 1.

 The Art Department offers a variety of art scholarships at sophomore, junior, and senior levels.
 Scholarships are available for art majors and minors including funds to experience art and architecture around the world.
 Departmental and University research fellowships are awarded for professional level community based arts projects.